 Conservation: Places Worth Protecting

-Public lands and world-class trails are at the heart of Whitefish.
+Public lands are at the heart of the Flathead Valley.
 Whitefish Legacy Partners recognizes that clean water, recreation, thriving forests, uncluttered views and wildlife are a huge part of our way of life.
-The Places Worth Protecting Program contributes to this legacy by establishing trails, conservation areas and public access, and continuing traditional forest management by the state.
-This program creates a legacy of permanent public access and outstanding recreational trails, and it provides Montana schools and universities with over $10 million dollars in much-needed revenue – without a single dollar of taxpayer money.
+The Places Worth Protecting campaign contributes to this legacy by placing local lands into permanent protection, ensuring public access,= to public lands, and continuing sustainable forest management.
+Our conservation efforts provide Montana schools and universities with over $10 million dollars in much-needed revenue – without a single dollar of taxpayer money.
 The program is a win-win for all.
-Recreation amenities like the Whitefish Trail and the PWP recreation easement are the backbone of the local and state tourism economies.
+Recreation amenities like the Whitefish Trail and Places Worth Protecting efforts are the backbone of the local and state tourism economies.

 Education: Community Connections